Skip to main content

 To receive a bachelor of science degree in Joint Mathematics-Economics (EN28), no more than three upper-division courses taken externally from UC San Diego can be counted toward the major.

-To receive a bachelor of science degree in Business Economics (EN30), no more than one upper division Economics course and one upper division Rady School course may be taken externally from UC San Diego and be counted toward the major.
+To receive a bachelor of science degree in Business Economics (EN30), no more than one upper division Economics (Econ) course and one upper division Rady School (MGT) course may be taken externally from UC San Diego and be counted toward the major.

 Can I take a course online for my major?